Check your degree progress

 The application for graduation

 is now online.
-The deadline to apply to graduate this spring is April 1, 2013.
-This is also the deadline for transfer credit to be posted on your record.
+The deadline to apply to graduate this fall is November 5, 2013.

 RSVP for the commencement ceremony